nvaccess/nvda/user_docs/en/userGuide.md

 |disabled |NVDA will not announce typed words on the keyboard.|

 ##### Speech interrupt for typed characters {#KeyboardSettingsSpeechInteruptForCharacters}

+If on, this option will cause speech to be interrupted each time a character is typed.
+This is on by default.

 | . {.hideHeaderRow} |.|
 |---|---|